tobywf/xml_dataclasses/README.md

 ```

 If defined, the `load` function will call it after all values have been loaded and assigned to the XML dataclass.
 You can validate the fields you want inside this method.
 Return values are ignored; instead raise and catch exceptions.

+### Ignored fields

+Fields not required in the constructor are ignored by this library (new in version 0.0.6).
+This is useful if you want to populate a field via post-load validation.

+You can simply set `init=False`, although you may also want to exclude the field from comparisons.
+The `ignored` function does this, and can also be used.

+The name doesn't matter, but it might be useful to use the `_` prefix as a convention.

 ## Example (fully type hinted)